-You will login as usual with your username and password, then use either an Authenticator App, Backup Code, or a Security Key to verify that it is in fact you.
+You will login as usual with your username and password, then enter an additional code from either a set of Backup Codes, an Authenticator App, or a Security Key to verify that it is in fact you.

 Backup codes come in sets of 10 that you generate at https://myuser.nmu.edu/user.
 Each of the 10 Backup Codes can only be used only one time.
 When a backup code is used it will become inactive.
 Typically you print them out, keep them in a secure location, and check them off as you use each one.
 You can generate a new set codes at any point, automatically making the old set inactive.

 Requires FIDO U2F Security Key device, typically a USB device, to be attached to the computer you are logging in from.
-NOTE: Security keys are currently only compatible with Chrome, Firefox and Opera browsers.
+NOTE: Security keys are currently only compatible with the Chrome web browser.

 For step by step insructions see: Using a Security Key for 2 factor authentication